emptymalei/deep-learning/dl/trees/tree.random-forest.md

 1. The stronger the strength, the lower the population error upper bound.
 2. The smaller the correlation, the lower the population error upper bound.
 3. If the strength is too low, it is very hard for the model to avoid errors.
-4. If the correlation is very high, it is still possible to get decent model if the strength is high.
+4. If the correlation is very high, it is still possible to get a decent model if the strength is high.

 ## Random Forest Regressor